A Better Query Language: BQL Language Specification

 We could have some javascript-like type coersion?
 For example, could

-be converted tofield_name is null OR field_name = ''
+!field_namebe converted tofield_name is null OR field_name = ''and similar tests?

 Next steps...